Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 129: Parenting stages: Coaching and mentoring teens and young adults

-Send us a text Before I had kids I literally had no real idea of what I should expect.
-I think that's partly why I have spent the years as a mother panicking and reading everything; having learnt that I was wrong about how co...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+Before I had kids I literally had no real idea of what I should expect.
+I think that's partly why I have spent the years as a mother panicking and reading everything; having learnt that I was wrong about how complicated the job is.
+Susie and I are in a similar stage with our kids but feel differently about it, so I thought it would be lovely to bring her in to have an open, honest conversation about h…

 Listen to the Episode